 To submit a Final Report, click on "Final Report" under "Application Details" within the FTLC Grant System.
 Reimbursements will no longer be processed once a Final Report has been submitted.

 All expenditures associated with this grant must be submitted to your unit on a Travel and Expense Form along with original, detailed receipts.
-Your unit will send a copy of the Travel and Expense Form and receipts to the Pew FTLC at 068 James H. Zumberge Hall (JHZ).
+Your unit will send a copy of the Travel and Expense Form to the Pew FTLC at 068 James H. Zumberge Hall (JHZ).
 Upon receipt of your Travel and Expense form(s), your unit will be reimbursed by the Pew FTLC.

 For descriptions of grants that have been successfully funded, please click on "Grant Examples."